material-components/material-components-android/docs/theming/Dark.md

 color, or get access to lower level values such as the overlay alpha percentages, take a look at the other `ElevationOverlayProvider` methods including `compositeOverlayIfNeeded`, `compositeOverlay`, and `calculateOverlayAlpha`.

+##### Absolute Elevation

+When calculating the elevation overlay alpha percentage, Material components factor in the absolute elevation of their parent view.
+This is because the distance from the light source is the driving factor behind elevation overlays.

+Note: This means that you should consider accessibility contrast ratios for text and iconography, when deeply nesting elevated Material components and views that support elevation overlays.

 [dark-theme-mdc-spec]: https://material.io/design/color/dark-theme.html
 [dark-theme-mdc-spec-ui-application]: https://material.io/design/color/dark-theme.html#ui-application